sailxjx/sundae/README.md

 - `only` only the specific actions will apply hooks
 - `except` all actions will apply hooks without the except actions
 - `parallel` hooks will be parallel executed, the default mode is series (execute one by one)
-- `transfer` transfer the result into expected format before apply hooks

 # TODO

 - set hooked flag on controller functions to prevent apply hooks more than once
-- `transfer` option to call before middlewares
 - `skip` option for skipping hooks
 - use promise to handle the exceptions
 - throw an error when use undefined hook
-- work as express middleware

 # Changelog